CasparKielwein/Aaargh/Brainstorming.md

 * Pickpocket
 * Lockpick
 You gain advantage on rolls to pick locks or manipulate delicate mechanisms.
+* Charlatan,
-* Charlatan, you gain advantage when you roll to convince someone, you are someone or something other than you really are.
+you gain advantage when you roll to convince someone, you are someone or something other than you really are.

+Sage:
+When you have the chance to do ressearch as preparation before you embark on a quest, you gain advantage on all monster-knowledge checks during that quest.

+Polyglot:
+You can communicate in basically every spoken language.
+While you might not speak every language, you always know enough adjacent ideoms to make yourself understood.

+Perfekt Memory:
+You remember astonashing details about past events.

+Trick Archery:
+You can perform amazing feats of archery.
+Cut ropes, split one arrow with the next etc.

+Everything has a Price
+After spending a short time to observer somone you know how they can be bought or bribed to do what you want from them.

 ## Defender abilities
 Defenders *mark* opponents.
 Any Creature can only ever be marked by one opponent.